caksoylar/keymap-drawer/README.md

 poetry install  # --with dev,lsp optional dependencies
 ```

-`poetry shell` will activate a virtual environment with `keymap_drawer` in Python path and `keymap` executable available.
+`poetry shell` will activate a virtual environment with the `keymap_drawer` module in Python path and `keymap` executable available.
-Changes in the source code will be reflected.
+Changes you make in the source code will be reflected when using the module or the command.

 ## Related projects